Black Codes (United States): Florida

 Of the Black Codes passed in 1866 (after the Northern reaction had become apparent), only Florida's rivaled those of Mississippi and South Carolina in severity.
 Florida's slaveowners seemed to hold out hope that the institution of slavery would simply be restored.
-Advised by the Florida governor and attorney general as well as by the Freedmen's Bureau that it could not constitutionally revoke Black people's right to bear arms, the Florida legislature refused to repeal this part of the codes.
+Advised by the Florida governor and attorney general as well as by the Freedmen's Bureau that it could not constitutionally revoke black people's right to bear arms, the Florida legislature refused to repeal this part of the codes.

 The Florida vagrancy law allowed for punishments of up to one year of labor.
 Children whose parents were convicted of vagrancy could be hired out as apprentices.

 These laws applied to any "person of color", which was defined as someone with at least one Negro great-grandparent, or one-eighth black ancestry.
 White women could not live with men of color.
-Colored workers could be punished for disrespecting White employers.
+Colored workers could be punished for disrespecting white employers.
 The explicit racism in the law was supplemented by racist enforcement discretion (and other inequalities) in the practice of law enforcement and legal systems.

 Maryland

 In Maryland, a fierce battle began immediately after emancipation (by the Maryland Constitution of 1864) over requiring apprenticeship of young black people.
 By 1860, 45.6% of the black population in the state was already free.
-Former slave owners rushed to place the children of freedpeople in multi-year apprenticeships; the Freedmen's Bureau and some others tried to stop them.
-The legislature stripped Baltimore Judge Hugh Lennox Bond of his position because he cooperated with the Bureau in this matter.
+Former slave owners rushed to place the children of freedmen in multi-year apprenticeships; the Freedmen's Bureau and some others tried to stop them.
+The legislature stripped Baltimore Judge Hugh Lennox Bond of his position because he cooperated with the Bureau on this matter.
 Salmon Chase, as Chief Justice of the United States Supreme Court, eventually overruled the Maryland apprentice laws on the grounds of their violation of the Civil Rights Act of 1866.

 North Carolina

-North Carolina's Black Code specified racial differences in punishment, establishing harsher sentences for Black people convicted of rape.
+North Carolina's Black Code specified racial differences in punishment, establishing harsher sentences for black people convicted of rape.